 If you aren’t too worn out by this point, consider heading over to the Takayama Festival Floats Exhibition Hall (Takayama Matsuri Yatai Kaikan).

-Takayama has two annual festivals that draw thousands of visitors across Japan; the Sanno Festival in spring, and Hachiman Matsuri in Autumn which have been held for over 400 years to celebrate the seasons.
+Takayama has two annual festivals that draw thousands of visitors across Japan: the Sanno Festival in spring, and Hachiman Matsuri in Autumn, which have been held for over 400 years to celebrate the seasons.

 We actually happened to visit Takayama the day after the close of the spring festival, and the town showed signs of the celebration!
 The spring festival is held each year on April 14-15, and the autumn festival on October 9-10.